 Scroll down to read more information about each role, and click on the links below to read our Volunteering Policy and Volunteer Charter.

-If you are interested in any of these volunteering opportunities then we would love to hear from you – please contact us by clicking here.
+If you are interested in any of these volunteering opportunities then we would love to hear from you.
+Please download and complete our Volunteer Enquiry and Registration Form and return it to us, or email us if you have any questions.

 Stewarding: This public facing role involves welcoming visitors to the William Morris Society, supervising temporary exhibitions and enhancing visitors’ experience at the Society’s museum.
 It would suit anyone who enjoys working with people and is eager to share their enthusiasm for Morris.